 As already mentioned in articles written in March, April and May of 2020, radio has come into its own during the COVID-19 outbreak.
 The BBC local radio stations had reshaped their schedules from April to June 2020 and had been connecting like never before with their audiences, particularly through their regular ‘Make a Difference’ bulletins at each of the local stations.
 The idea was to allow listeners to share their own experiences with their local audience.
 And the stories had generated an intriguing series of podcasts which charted the daily routines and preoccupations of the British public in these extraordinary times.

 Community radio – regarded as the third sector alongside the BBC and commercial radio – has also been serving people with help and advice.
 Up to the time of writing there were over 200 community stations on air.
 Each one is staffed by a group of volunteers and a skeleton team of paid organisers and station directors.
 And new stations have opened in the recent months with short-term licences until July 2020, perhaps a little tastelessly known in the industry as Covid Stations, but none the less, doing essential work telling people about the latest health advice and local information about where to get help, and so on.
-For example, one station in Hampshire was called Lockdown FM – licenced initially from the 16th of May until the beginning of July 2020.
+For example, one station in Hampshire was called Lockdown FM – licenced initially from the 16th of May until the beginning of July 2020, and subsequently extended until September.
 Listening to community radio stations has increased – just as it has for all radio services.
 Here’s one example from Weston-super-Mare in the south-west of England.

 The stations also needed help, especially as many of them relied on fundraising at public events.
 The Government announced on 27 April 2020 that it would offer grants totalling 400-thousand pounds to the community radio sector.
 Ofcom, the government regulator said, “The Community Radio Fund helps to fund the core costs of running Ofcom-licensed community radio stations”.
 For 2020-21, it was said that the grants would be provided as emergency cash funding to support stations facing severe financial difficulty due to the coronavirus outbreak.